sravps7/sravps7.github.io/_posts/2016-06-23-life-at-IITB.md

 Fast forward to the end of second year, I have amassed a lot of knowledge, not only technical, but also other important things which I am pretty sure I would not have obtained anywhere else.
 But yes, there is always an opportunity cost for everthing.

-Well if you are wondering about what opportunity cost is and cannot do much about it, then [here]( https://www.google.co.in/?ion=1&espv=2#q=opportunity%20cost%20meaning ) is your life saver.
-If you are wondering what the opportuniy cost is, then read ahead!

 Once in IIT, you tend to get carried away by what everyone else does.
 Everyone studies for the sake of it, you do.
 Everyone picks up a Position of Responsibility, you do.
 Everyone stays up late at night, you do.
 Everyone hates mess food, you obviously do (athough you do not have any other option here).
 Everyone wants a non-core intern, you do.
 Everyone makes their personal website, you do :P. I doubt anyone wonders why they do what they do.